Skip to content

 Hence you can expect a battery backup of about 9 hours when the battery is about 50.
 Consider it as a low battery and put it on charge.
 Otherwise, it will be powered off within 1 hour.

 About the charging speed, the neckband comes with a Micro USB slot which means there is no fast charging support.
-Since the battery is small, it gets charged close to 1 hr 30 mins.
+So the total charging time is close to 1 hr 30 mins.

 Should You Buy Infinity Glide 120?